Tanveer Ilyas Khan: Political career

 He has served as advisor on investment to the Chief Minister of Punjab.

 He was elected to the Azad Jammu and Kashmir Legislative Assembly from LA-15 Bagh-II as a candidate of the Pakistan Tehreek-e-Insaf (PTI) in the 2021 Azad Kashmiri general election.
-He received 19,825 votes and defeated Sardar Ziaul Qamar, a candidate of the Pakistan People's Party (PPP).
+He received 19,825 votes and defeated Ziaul Qamar, a candidate of the Pakistan People's Party (PPP).

 On 18 April 2022, Ilyas was elected as the 14th Prime Minister of Azad Jammu and Kashmir, succeeding Abdul Qayyum Khan Niazi, who resigned after the PTI initiated a vote of no confidence against the latter.

+Khan served as president of the PTI in Azad Kashmir.
 On 11 April 2023, Ilyas was disqualified from being a member of the legislative assembly when he was found guilty of contempt of court by the High Court of Azad Jammu and Kashmir.
 Thus, he ceased to hold the office of the AJK prime minister.

 He was one of the founding members of the Istehkam-e-Pakistan Party (IPP) when it was launched on 8 June 2023, and was appointed as the president of its AJK chapter on 13 August 2023.
 He quit the IPP on 9 March 2025.

 He joined the PPP on 24 June 2025.
+In July 2026, Khan left the PPP over differences on the distribution of party tickets and rejoined the IPP.
+Tanveer was later named the president of IPP in Azad Kashmir.

+He contested the 2026 Azad Kashmiri general election from LA-15 Bagh-II and LA-25 Neelum-I as a candidate of IPP, but was unsuccessful.
+From LA-15 Bagh-II, he received 1,220 votes, placing fourth, and was defeated by Ziaul Qamar of PPP.
+From LA-25 Neelum-I, he received 3,348 votes, placing third, and was defeated by Shah Ghulam Qadir of Pakistan Muslim League (N) (PML(N)).

+He was also to contest from LA-22 Poonch & Sudhnoti-V as a candidate of IPP, but elections in the constituency were postponed.